 How to Apply

 When completing the online graduate admissions application, be sure to answer the scholarship-related questions.
-Those who apply via a paper graduate admissions application or continuing students newly eligible for the scholarship will need to submit this scholarship application form.
+Those continuing students, newly eligible for the scholarship, will need to submit this scholarship application form.

 March 15 for new students and for continuing student Fall Term Awards and November 10 for continuing student Winter Term Awards

 The CEW awards approximately 38 scholarships among the three University of Michigan campuses annually year to qualified students who have had at least a 48 month interruption in their education and are now enrolled in a degree program.

 City Year Detroit Alumni Scholarship Program awards at least two scholarships to students who successfully complete the City Year Detroit experience.
 The scholarship awards up to $5,350 and is matched with AmeriCorps funds.
 The award is for up to two years (four semesters).
 Students must be pursuing an undergraduate or graduate degree.
 Recipients are expected to enroll full-time (less than full-time enrollment awards will be prorated).
 Submit City Year documentation to the Director of Admissions and Orientation (1145 University Center).

 The University of Michigan-Dearborn provides scholarship support of 25% of assessed tuition and fees that benefit the staff and faculty of the entire University of Michigan System (Ann Arbor, Flint, Dearborn, and the Health System) who attend the University of Michigan-Dearborn as a degree seeking undergraduate or graduate student.